Drodriguez-9/project_mlops/reports/README.md

 > **your project.
 You can take inspiration from [this figure](figures/build.png).**
 >
 > Answer:
-Still not done.
-Not sure if we are gonna do it.

 --- ![my_image](figures/build.png) ---

-(MISSING)
 ### Question 22

 > **Did you manage to deploy your model, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**